jfnavarro/st_viewer/README.md

     DCMAKE_OSX_DEPLOYMENT_TARGET = indicates the target MacOS X version
     eg: 10.7 , 10.8 or 10.9

-    DENDPOINT = In case we want the ST Viewer to access datasets in a database we must give the URL of the ST API (this is optional)

-    DCLIENID = In case we want the ST Viewer to access datasets in a database we must give the client ID (this is optional)

-    DSECRETID = In case we want the ST Viewer to access datasets in a database we must give the client password (this is optional)

     DPUBLIC_KEY = In case we want the ST Viewer to access datasets in a database we must give a public key if the API implements HTTPS (this is optional)

-    DREMOTE_DATA = To disable/enable the remote data (fetch data from the remote database)
+    DCONFIG_FILE = In case we want the ST Viewer to access datasets in a database we must give a configuration file with the endpoints and the OAuth access settings.
+    The STViewer will load this file in running time after it is installed so you can also edit the file after installation.

 *   Build the application